We have five factories and 19 years of experience in plant extracts

 1. Importance of Lycopene in Health

 Lycopene is a naturally occurring carotenoid pigment that is responsible for the vibrant red color found in various fruits and vegetables, most notably in tomatoes and tomato products.
-Beyond its aesthetic appeal, Lycopene has garnered significant attention for its potential health benefits, positioning it as a vital nutrient in the realm of human nutrition and health.
+Beyond its aesthetic appeal, lycopene has garnered significant attention for its potential health benefits, positioning it as a vital nutrient in the realm of human nutrition and health.

 Health Benefits of Lycopene